TirousCoded/Yama/README.md

 ## The Yama Programming Language

-The Yama programming language is a statically typed, procedural, glue-logic level scripting/extension language.
+The Yama programming language is a statically typed, procedural, scripting/extension language.

 The language is currently in development, and so this repo is not yet ready for end-user usage.